ec-jrc/GWB/docs/usage/GWB_RSS.rst

 Restoration Status Summary (GWB_RSS)
 ====================================

-This module will conduct the **Restoration Status Summary** analysis.
-It will calculate key attributes of the current network status, composed of foreground (forest) objects.
+This module conducts the **Restoration Status Summary** analysis.
+It calculates key attributes of the current network status, composed of foreground (forest) objects.
 It
-will also provide the normalized degree of network coherence.
+also provides the normalized degree of network coherence.
 The result are tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Restoration Planner <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-RestorationPlanner.pdf>`_ product sheet.